 There are keys on the status indicators that allow you to activate the menu or the alert window.
-The lower bar is used to display an exceptional situation (such as a manual stop or the remaining interval time until a rinse) and the current time.
+The lower bar is used to display an exceptional situation (such as a manual stop) and the current time.
 The warning corresponds to the phase running at that time.
-The corresponding phase in § 7 "RO Unit" on page 47 offers further information about any warning there may be.
+The corresponding phase in § 7 "UF Unit" on page 45 offers further information about any warning there may be.